2. Development#

 Overview, manually drawn, with file locations

-Sadly, you can’t develop everything on your developer machine / laptop: running the ID Connector requires an LDAP, listeners etc., so you really need a full-blown UCS installation.
-Hence, we rather have a local checkout on the development machine, and then sync the code changes into an ID Connector container that is running on a VM.
+Running the ID Connector requires an LDAP, listeners etc., so you really need a complete UCS installation.
+Hence, you rather have a local checkout on the development machine, and then synchronize the code changes into an ID Connector container that runs on a virtual machine.
+Fig. 2.12 shows a C4 model for the relationship between the developer’s local system writing changes to the UCS system used for development.

 Legend